 The exhibition opens Sept.
 24, 2021, in the Center Space gallery at Scottsdale Center for the Performing Arts and runs through Jan.
 9, 2022.
-It features work from 17 artists from Arizona, Colorado, and New Mexico.
-The works included reflect empathy and compassion for others and reveal coping strategies.
+It features work from 17 Arizona, Colorado, and New Mexico artists.
+The works included reflecting empathy and compassion for others and revealing coping strategies.

 “In this exhibition, you can see how connected our experiences have been while isolating,” said Laura Hales, curator of learning and innovation at Scottsdale Arts.
-“This work encompasses feelings of vulnerability, fear, hope and even humor that I think everyone can relate to.”
+“This work encompasses feelings of vulnerability, fear, hope, and even humor everyone can relate to.”

 The Cooperation in the Apocalypse research team at ASU uses science and scholarship to understand human behavior in times of crisis.
-Its current research explores what the long-term effects will be from this time of isolation.
+Its current research explores the long-term effects of this time of isolation.

 Hales said artists in this exhibition have reflected some of the team’s findings in their work.
-A common thread running through the art is a deep concern for others and a desire to help themselves and others find hope.
-Pamela Winfrey, of the ASU research team, said the artworks express myriad ways people have been impacted and exhibits how they have created resilient strategies for psychological survival.
+A common thread running through the art is a deep concern for others, a desire to help themselves and others find hope.
+Pamela Winfrey of the ASU research team said the artworks express myriad ways people have been impacted and exhibit how they have created resilient strategies for psychological survival.

 “I believe that the public will be able to see themselves within these artworks,” Winfrey said.
-“They are funny, aesthetic and poetic — all methods for dealing with unimaginable grief and shock.
-These artists give us a window into the various ways that we can move forward while paving new ways to think about this new world that we now must live in.”
+“They are funny, aesthetic, and poetic — all methods for dealing with unimaginable grief and shock.
+These artists give us a window into how we can move forward while paving new ways to think about this new world that we now must live in.”

-“I do believe that art has the potency to reanimate a sense of limitless potential, and potential brings hope,” Sannit said.
-“I am an optimist and a believer in our species’ better impulses.”
-He hopes that this exhibition proves that all was not lost during this dark time.
+“I believe that art has the potency to reanimate a sense of limitless potential, and potentially brings hope,” Sannit said.
+“I am an optimist and believe in our species’ better impulses.”
+He hopes this exhibition proves that all was not lost during this dark time.